-Pratiloma Pranayama is also called Puraka Pranayama in Yoga.
-It is a seated breathwork technique to prolong inhalation, create resistance, and improve breathing efficiency.
-Read more about its steps, benefits, and variations in this post.
+Pratiloma Pranayama is also called Puraka Pranayama in yoga.
+It is a seated breathwork technique to prolong inhalation by partially blocking the nostrils to create resistance.
+Read more about the steps and benefits of Pratiloma Pranayama.

 Let’s face it, human beings – knowingly or unknowingly – have completely lost the plot when it comes to breathing.
 Blame it on our sedentary lifestyle, stifling cubicle jobs, or the (seemingly) endless hours of screen time.
 But the truth is, people are chronically breathing incorrectly.

 And, it’s only getting worse.

 Incorrect breathing doesn’t kill you, but it saps life away like a slow poison.
 It makes us underperform, feel fatigued or weak, and drastically impacts our mood.
 The sad part is that there is no education or active discourse around breathing.
 It results in a complete lack of awareness and a grossly underactive breathing mechanism.

 Yoga, especially the Pranayama aspect of it, is an excellent resource to understand breathing, its importance, and effective ways to use it.
 One of these techniques is Pratiloma Pranayama.
 In this post, we discuss the meaning, procedure, and how to use it for pranayama.

 Pratiloma Pranayama is a yoga breathing technique to improve breathing efficiency and/or center the breath.
 It involves prolonging the inhaled breath by partially blocking the nostrils.
 The practitioner uses Vishnu, Nasagra, or Nasika Mudra (yoga hand gestures) to press down on both nostrils while inhaling.
 The nostrils can be blocked with varying levels of resistance.